-Entries tagged with 'orange blossom water'
+'orange blossom water' on Serious Eats

 This Orange and Almond Cake is full of intriguing textures and flavors—a batter made from ground almonds and bread crumbs scented with delicate orange flower water and orange zest.
 Eggs are added in two stages: yolks into the batter and fluffy whipped whites just before baking to ensure a wonderfully spongy cake.
 Instead of topping the cake with an overly sugary glaze, David opts instead to spread a thin layer of whipped cream over the top.
 Even without adding sugar the whipped cream has a lovely, delicate dairy sweetness that plays off the cake perfectly.